BA in Film and Television Production

 • This module is organised around two phases.
 Phase one involves learners acquiring essential knowledge in developing a framework for appropriate workplace communication, interaction and behaviour.

-• Writing and networking tasks encourage learners to research, select, and (upon approval from module lecturer) approach individual industry figureheads with a view towards securing a work placement in an individual production or post-production company / facility.
+• Writing and networking tasks encourage learners to research, select, and (upon approval from the module lecturer) approach individual industry figureheads with a view towards securing a work placement in an individual production or post-production company / facility.

 • This section of the module also explores the legal and business requirements of operating in the screen media sector, and features a discussion of different company types and forms of employment including self-employment.